awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    CALL mysql.rds_start_replication;
    ```

-1. On the Amazon RDS DB instance, run the [SHOW SLAVE STATUS](http://dev.mysql.com/doc/refman/5.6/en/show-slave-status.html) command to determine when the replica is up\-to\-date with the replication master\.
-The results of the SHOW SLAVE STATUS command include the Seconds\_Behind\_Master field\.
-When the Seconds\_Behind\_Master field returns 0, then the replica is up\-to\-date with the master\.
+1. On the Amazon RDS DB instance, run the [SHOW SLAVE STATUS](https://dev.mysql.com/doc/refman/8.0/en/show-slave-status.html) command to determine when the replica is up\-to\-date with the source replication instance\.
+The results of the `SHOW SLAVE STATUS` command include the `Seconds_Behind_Master` field\.
+When the `Seconds_Behind_Master` field returns 0, then the replica is up\-to\-date with the source replication instance\.

 1. After the Amazon RDS DB instance is up\-to\-date, enable automated backups so you can restore that database if needed\.
 You can enable or modify automated backups for your Amazon RDS DB instance using the [Amazon RDS Management Console](https://console.aws.amazon.com/rds/)\.
 For more information, see [Working With Backups](USER_WorkingWithAutomatedBackups.md)\.

 ## Redirect Your Live Application to Your Amazon RDS Instance<a name="MySQL.Procedural.Importing.Redirect.App"></a>

-After the Amazon RDS MySQL or MariaDB DB instance is up\-to\-date with the replication master, you can now update your live application to use the Amazon RDS instance\.
+After the Amazon RDS MySQL or MariaDB DB instance is up\-to\-date with the source replication instance, you can now update your live application to use the Amazon RDS instance\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_6.png)